Equilibrium states for the classical Lorenz attractor and sectional-hyperbolic attractors in higher dimensions: Specification

 as desired.
 The continuity of $K(x)$ easily follows from the construction and the continuity of the invariant manifolds. \end{proof}

-The next lemma states that once a relative compact neighborhood $D_\sigma$ is removed from each singularity, one obtains the transverse intersection between $W^s_\xi(x)$ and $W^u(\Orb(p))$; note that according to Lemma~\ref{l.bowen1}, $\xi$ depends on $\delta$, and so is $D_\sigma$.
+The next lemma states that once a relative compact neighborhood $\CP_\sigma$ is removed from the unstable manifold of each singularity, one obtains the transverse intersection between $\cF^{s}_\xi(x)$ and $W^u(\Orb(p))$; note that according to Lemma~\ref{l.bowen1}, $\xi$ depends on $\delta$, and so is $\CP_\sigma$.

-\begin{lemma} Given $\xi>0$, there exists a compact (under the relative topology) neighborhood $D_\sigma\subset W^u(\sigma)$ for each $\sigma\in\Sing(X)$, such that for every $x\in \cup_\sigma\left(W^u(\sigma)\setminus D_\sigma\right)$, there exists $K(x)>0$ such that
+\begin{lemma} Given $\xi>0$, there exists a compact (under the relative topology) neighborhood $\CP_\sigma\subset W^u(\sigma)$ for each $\sigma\in\Sing(X)$, such that for every $x\in \cup_\sigma\left(W^u(\sigma)\setminus \CP_\sigma\right)$, there exists $K(x)>0$ such that

 \end{lemma}